 Sweet and Tart Cherries

-Cherries are a type of stone fruit that belongs to genus prunes, a family of apricot, almond and plum, thanks to Wikipedia.
+Cherries are said to be a type of stone fruit that belongs to genus prunes, a family of apricot, almond and plum.

 They are red in colour and have got their pigment from the anthocyanin a plant compound found in most plant based foods.